 Hey everyone!
-I haven’t blogged much in April at all, and I’m sorry for it but it’s been a wild month.
+I haven’t blogged much in April at all, and I’m sorry for it but it’s been a wild month so all I’ll get done is these books, basically.
 The biggest news/obstacle was we are moving!
 Our current lease expires May 8th, so we were navigating Italian real estate from this side of the water.
 We finally found the perfect place in Ostuni, but we had to go out and see it, and come up with the down payment and taxes upfront.
 Fortunately, it’s done and we are set to move in just a few days.
 So excited!
 When we move, I will be doing a house tour, so be prepared to be jealous.

 Second, in our current house, the circuit breaker has been flipping out – I think the stove finally shorted some wires – and our power has been very iffy.
 Can’t blog if the laptop isn’t charged.
 As I also had some work to get done, I had to prioritize.
 Anyway, I did get to read some, so here’s my books from April (and March, because…well, you’ll see).

 This was my March book.
 That’s right – book.
 I tried, because it really seemed like it was going to be an interesting story.
 I got halfway.
 I was already busy in March, and by the time I decided to give up on this book, I didn’t want to read anything.
 I don’t know why I couldn’t get into it, but it is what it is.

 This book was fine.
 I read the whole thing, which put it above the March disaster, but I never really cared for any of the characters.
 Everyone except three of the kids is just so selfish and delusional!
 And no real redeeming qualities – in other books, selfish characters are funny, or snarky, or interesting, something to make you want to understand them and know them better.
 I did not get that from this.
 I’m not saying don’t read it, because parts of the book did make me think about the moral stance on some issues, but drop it down your list – there’s so many better books out there.